 You may use the IRS Data Retrieval Tool when completing your 2014 - 2015 FAFSA or your 2013 - 2014 FAFSA.
 If you and/or your parent successfully use the IRS Data Retrieval Tool, you will not need to submit a copy of a 2013 IRS Tax Return Transcript (for 2014 - 2015) or a 2012 IRS Tax Return Transcript (for 2013 - 2014).
-If you are selected for verification and have not successfully used the IRS Data Retrieval Tool, you will be required to submit a copy of your 2013 IRS Tax Return Transcript for (for 2014 - 2015) or your 2012 IRS Tax Return Transcript (for 2013 - 2014).
+If you are selected for verification and have not successfully used the IRS Data Retrieval Tool, you will be required to submit a copy of your 2013 IRS Tax Return Transcript (for 2014 - 2015) or your 2012 IRS Tax Return Transcript (for 2013 - 2014).
 A 1040 is not a tax return transcript.
-If applicable, your spouse or parent(s) will be required to submit a copy of their 2013 IRS Tax Return Transcript.
-You may request and download this form at www.irs.gov.
-Starting in January 2014, tax filers can download their IRS Tax Return Transcript directly from the IRS website.
+If applicable, your spouse or parent(s) will be required to submit a copy of their 2013 IRS Tax Return Transcript (for 2014 - 2015) or their 2012 IRS Tax Return Transcript (for 2013 - 2014).
+Starting in January 2014, tax filers can download their IRS Tax Return Transcript directly from the IRS website at www.irs.gov.

 You are responsible for your tuition and fee charges regardless of financial aid eligibility.
 If you do not pay the tuition owed, you will receive a late fee, your classes may be dropped, and you will not be able to register for future semesters.
 If you add/drop classes after your financial aid has been disbursed, you may owe money back or have additional tuition charges.
 Late fees are assessed every Wednesday night after the semester begins, so pay or get on a Tuition Payment Plan before Wednesday nights to avoid being assessed a late fee.